appbaseio/reactivesearch/content/reactivesearch/range/numberbox.md

 ---
 title: 'NumberBox'
 meta_title: 'NumberBox'
-meta_description: 'SingleRange creates a numeric range selector UI component that is connected to a database field.'
+meta_description: '`NumberBox` creates a box (or button) based numeric UI component.
+It is used for filtering results based on a numeric query.'
 keywords:
     - reactivesearch
     - numberbox